If you have an emergency and it is currently during our business hours, please call us at 281.997.1426 immediately.

 We hope you don’t need their services, but if you do, you have the information.

-After your visit with any emergency clinic, your pet’s file should be faxed or emailed to us so we know what has happened, and how your little one is doing.
+After your visit with an emergency clinic, your pet’s file should be faxed or emailed to us so we know what has happened, and how your little one is doing.
+We also recommend that you save any records provided to you to bring with you on your next visit.